urbit/docs/docs/walkthroughs/talk.md

 `;nick` - list all nicknames

-`;nick ~fintud-macrep` - look up a nickname
+`;nick ~your-urbit` - look up a nickname

 `;nick plato` - search in reverse

-`;nick ~fintud-macrep plato` create a nickname
+`;nick ~your-urbit plato` create a nickname

-`;nick ~fintud-macrep ~` clear an assigned nickname
+`;nick ~your-urbit ~` clear an assigned nickname

 `;set noob` show nicknames instead of urbit names

 `;unset noob` show urbit names instead of nicknames

 All nicknames must be 14 characters or less, lowercase.
 Nicknames are strictly local - like the names on entries in a phonebook.
 Sometimes in a post you want to mention someone you know by a nickname.
-Just type `~plato`, and `:talk` will replace it with `~fintud-macrep`.
+Just type `~plato`, and `:talk` will replace it with `~your-urbit`.